WLAN-Pi/wlanpi-documentation/docs/index.md

 On this site we will provide information to enable you to buy or build your own WLANPi, detail the packages available on the current WLANPi image and provide update information about the WLANPi project.

-If you're new to the WLANPi project, a great place to start is out [Getting Started][Getting_Started] page.
+If you're new to the WLANPi project, a great place to start is our [Getting Started][Getting_Started] page.

 <!-- Link list -->
 [WLPC_2016]: https://www.wlanpros.com/resource/?wpv-category=2016-us-phoenix&wpv_aux_current_post_id=2623